 - Some Call of Duty titles

-- Various competitive games with strict anti-cheat
+- Various competitive games with strict kernel-level anti-cheat

 The resource areweanticheatyet.com maintains a database of multiplayer games and their Linux compatibility status.
 Check it before committing to a switch.